Syntax

 0

-Agena remembers procedure results if the remember function is invoked.
-An optional table of predefined results can also be given.
+Agena remembers results if the remember function is invoked.
+An optional table of predefined results can be given, as well.
 This significantly speeds up recursively defined procedures.

 > fib := proc(n) is